 According to the different quantities of circuit boards to assemble, there are prototype assembly, small batch PCB assembly, batch PCB assembly, and high volume PCB assembly.

-Q2: How Much Does It Cost to Assemble PCBs at PCB Assembly Fabs?
+FAQ2: How Much Does It Cost to Assemble PCBs at PCB Assembly Houses?

-The price of a PCB assembly ranges from 3 or 4 dollars to hundreds of dollars, depending on the complexity of the PCB, component quantity and types, PCB assembly method (automatic or manual).
+The price of a PCB assembly ranges from $3 or $4 dollars to hundreds of US dollars, depending on the complexity of the PCB, component quantity and types, and PCB assembly method (automatic or manual).

-3 Factors Affecting PCB Assembly Costs - PCB complexity, components, assembly methods.
+3 Factors Affecting PCB Assembly Service Costs - PCB complexity, components, and assembly methods.

-PCB complexity: the more complex PCB (such as HDI, high-frequency, rigid-flex), the higher PCB manufacturing and assembly costs.
+PCB complexity: the more complex PCB (such as HDI, high-frequency, and rigid-flex PCB), the higher PCB manufacturing and assembly costs.
 If the PCB needs drilling, such as buried vias, blind vias, microvias, its manufacturing cost is higher than those not.
 If the PCB is designed to be fine-pitch (high-density wiring), its assembly service costs more.

 Components: the more components a PCB assembly requires, the cost is higher.
-If PCBA has expensive components, such as ICs, FPGAs, the assembly cost is also higher.
+If PCBA has expensive components, such as ICs and FPGAs, the assembly cost is also higher.
 Brand-new OEM components are better and more expensive than aftermarket or refurbished components.

 Assembly methods: automatic PCB assembly is more expensive than manual assembly.
 The automatic assembly has stable quality and high precision, and manual assembly has a higher scrap rate.
-It costs about one or two thousand dollars for an SMT assembly line to start every time.
+It costs about one thousand US dollars for an SMT assembly line to start every time.

-Besides, leadless PCB assembly requires higher reflow soldering temperatures than lead assembly, so leadless assembly costs more.
+Besides, lead-free PCB assembly requires higher reflow soldering temperatures than lead assembly, so lead-free assembly costs more.

 FAQ3: How to Reduce PCB Assembly Services Costs without Sacrificing Quality?